-- 3.1.
-Communicate clearly, sensitively and effectively with the patient and their family or carers. - 3.2.
+3.1.
+Communicate clearly, sensitively and effectively with the patient and their family or carers.
+3.2.
 Collaborate with other health practitioners.

-Satisfactory progress

-Detail the reasons for assessment: What specific practice areas within the domain need to be addressed?
+Assessm ent: ☐ Capab le Satisfactory progress Limited progress (provide details below) ☐ No pro gress (provide details below) Detail the reasons for assessment: What specific practice areas within the domain need to be addressed?
+Detail the supervision changes needed to the supervision plan for the practitioner to make sufficient progress over the next on period